-Mrs Parsons & Mrs Barker
+Mrs Ellis & Mrs Barker (Mrs Parsons is on maternity leave)

-A reading book will be sent home every night in each child’s reading pack.
+A reading book will continue to be sent home every night in each child’s reading pack.
 These books will follow the Oxford Reading Tree Scheme that is followed by school.
 We encourage reading every night if possible and the reading pack returned to school with the child each morning.
 Please feel free to write a comment in your child’s reading record.

 School begins at 8:55 where we will greet the children at the door.
 Children are to be encouraged to gain independence and enter the cloakroom on their own, where they can hang their coat on their own peg.

 Thank You for your continued support